 - Dates and times of midterms and finals.
 Please note that dates and times for final exams are now published on the Registrar’s site and should be included in the syllabus whenever possible.

 The following elements must be included in your syllabus.We’ve provided a template in italics that you can use, but make sure that the policies, especially regarding missed classes and academic misconduct, conform to YOUR expectations.
 For example, this template says that collaboration on an assignment will result in a zero on an assignment.
 If you intend to fail a student who collaborates, you should state that.
 If collaboration on assignments is acceptable, you should state that.

 Beginning in Fall 2004, virtually everything that concerns your class, including dropping and adding after the deadline and academic misconduct, will be controlled by the College that offers the course.

 University College is the administrative home of this course and governs matters such as add/drop deadlines, grading guidelines, absences and other related matters.
-If you are unclear about the policies that govern you or this course, contact the Assistant Dean of University College in 310 Calvin Hall.
+If you are unclear about the policies that govern you or this course, contact the Associate Dean of University College in 310 Calvin Hall.